Acegame-ai/Mayan-Run/README.md

-# Maya Run
+# Mayan Run

-Maya Run is an endless runner game developed by AbdulWahab Lawal using Unity.
+Mayan Run is an endless runner game developed by AbdulWahab Lawal using Unity.
 The game offers a thrilling and immersive experience as players navigate through various obstacles and challenges.

 ## Table of Contents